fanonym/h72s/README.md

-# Stremio Hellspy.to Addon
+# Stremio HS Addon

-This addon allows you to search and stream content from Hellspy.to directly in Stremio.
+This addon allows you to search and stream content from HS directly in Stremio.

 ## Features

-- Search for movies and series on Hellspy.to
+- Search for movies and series on HS
 - Stream content directly in Stremio (requires stremio-local-addon)
 - No login required

 ## How it works

 1. The addon lets you search Hellspy.to's content directly from Stremio
-2. When you select a movie or episode, the addon fetches the stream URL from Hellspy.to
+2. When you select a movie or episode, the addon fetches the stream URL from HS
 3. The content is streamed using stremio-local-addon

 ## Installation